Monday 13th July 2020

 TO MAKE A BOOKING PLEASE GO TO BOOKING PAGE AND CLICK THE DAY YOU WISH TO COME.

-IF YOU DO NOT HAVE A PAYPAL ACCOUNT THEN PLEASE SEND US AN EMAIL AT INFO@FAIR-OAK.CO.UK AND WE WILL PROVIDE BANK DETAILS
+IF YOU DO NOT HAVE A PAYPAL ACCOUNT THEN PLEASE SEND US AN EMAIL TO: INFO@FAIR-OAK.CO.UK AND WE WILL PROVIDE BANK DETAILS

 Welcome to the Fair Oak Cross Country Course at Rogate in West Sussex UK.
 The course is built over 55 acres of traditional grassland on a sandy soil so the going is generally very good.
 The course has been greatly modified over the last few years to provide a wide variety of jumps at various heights 55cm (1ft 9") through to 100cm (3ft 3") and is used by Pony Clubs and Riding Clubs between April through October as well as for our own events.
 Individual Schooling is available see details here.
 New jumps are added each year and including the lower field has a full course length up to 2400 metres and over 180 obstacles.